Erioldeth/Heaven-Baller/README.md

 ## Play the Game

-You can play the game online by clicking [here](https://play.unity.com/mg/other/heaven-baller)
+You can enjoy the game online by clicking [here](https://play.unity.com/mg/other/heaven-baller)